Questions for Protix Schedule a call

 The evidence

-Is building megafactories to stack insects up in crates really natural?
-The Stockholm Environment Institute assesses that industrial insect farming "may pose ecological risks through unintentional release," where "both native and non-native species may compete with pollinators, spread disease or harm crops."1
+Protix calls industrial insect farming "natural."
+The Stockholm Environment Institute assesses that it "may pose ecological risks through unintentional release," where "both native and non-native species may compete with pollinators, spread disease or harm crops."1

 Insects are easy to farm due to their high reproductive rates, adaptability to varied feeds and resistance to disease.
-However, the SEI continue that these traits "could also predispose them to thrive in wild environments following escape," and that "recapture is extremely difficult, if not impossible."
-It also notes that policies to guard against these biodiversity risks "remain limited."1
+However, the SEI continue that these traits "could also predispose them to thrive in wild environments following escape," and that "recapture is extremely difficult, if not impossible."1

 The question

-What is Protix' protocol in case of accidental release and who will carry the cost of measures to counter the spread of disease or other biodiversity risks?
+What is Protix's protocol in case of accidental release and who will carry the cost of measures to counter the spread of disease or other biodiversity risks?

 This has happened before